 This academic paper explains some of the factors that must be considered when striving to acheive traffic evaporation: Price of Anarchy in Transportation Networks: Efficiency and Optimality Control

 Mentioned in the above paper is the Braess' Paradox which is a factor in some cases of Traffic Evaporation.
 In the 1960's, German Professor Dietrich Braess discovered that adding capacity to a network that allows selfish choice by the users (such as our roadway system) can sometimes reduce the performance of that network.
 Those of you who have seen the movie "A Beautiful Mind" are familiar with the Nash Equilibrium that taps the tendancy for selfish choices.
 Braess discoved that the Nash Equilibrium in networks such as our roadway systems is not actually optimal for performance.
-This paper also does a good job of explaining: The Braess Paradox
+This article also does a good job of explaining: Want less traffic?
+Build fewer roads!

 For another viewpoint away from the benefits of traffic evaporation for easing traffic congestion, read this article: How Traffic Jams Help the Environment.
 So let's look at reclaiming public space from traffic lanes knowing that many times traffic evaporation will occur and if it doesn't, well that's a good thing, too.

-This recent article highlights the struggle for a proposed freeway removal in Boston,
+This article highlights the struggle for a proposed freeway removal in Boston,